llaske/sugarizer/docs/tutorial/VueJS/step2.md

 Before using any resources of the activity, we must wait for the `initialized` event from the `SugarActivity` component.

-So let's first add a click listener method to the directive of `SugarActivity`:
+So let's first add a click listener method to the directive of `SugarActivity` inside `index.html`:
 ```html
 <sugar-activity ref="SugarActivity" v-on:initialized="initialized"></sugar-activity>
 ```

-And define the method to retrieve the user name and update `displayText`:
+And define the method to retrieve the user name and update `displayText` in `js/activity.js`:
 ```js
 ...
 methods: {